Colonialism: World War II

+The colonial violence of World War II was not limited to Europe.
+Prior to the war, Italy expanded its colonial settlement program in Libya.
+Italy perpetrated the Libyan genocide between 1929 and 1934 during and after the Second Italo-Senussi War.
+Up to 100,000 Libyans were killed, particularly Bedouins in the Cyrenaica region.
+Italy lost control of Libya in 1943 to the British during the North African campaign of World War II.
+Italy also invaded and occupied Ethiopia in 1935 where it enacted a system of segregation between Italian colonists and indigenous Ethiopians.
+Japan temporarily took control of European controlled colonies in Southeast Asia in order to overcome the sanctions placed on it that disrupted access to the resources of said colonies.

 Post-WWII decolonization

 In the aftermath of World War II, decolonisation progressed rapidly.
 The tumultuous upheaval of the war significantly weakened the major colonial powers, and they quickly lost control of colonies such as Singapore, India, and Libya.
 In addition, the United Nations shows support for decolonisation in its 1945 charter.
 In 1960, the UN issued the Declaration on the Granting of Independence to Colonial Countries and Peoples, which affirmed its stance (though notably, colonial empires such as France, Spain, the United Kingdom, and the United States abstained).

 The word "neocolonialism" originated from Jean-Paul Sartre in 1956, to refer to a variety of contexts since the decolonisation that took place after World War II.
 Generally it does not refer to a type of direct colonisation – rather to colonialism or colonial-style exploitation by other means.
 Specifically, neocolonialism may refer to the theory that former or existing economic relationships, such as the General Agreement on Tariffs and Trade and the Central American Free Trade Agreement, or the operations of companies (such as Royal Dutch Shell in Nigeria and Brunei) fostered by former colonial powers were or are used to maintain control of former colonies and dependencies after the colonial independence movements of the post–World War II period.
 The term became popular in ex-colonies in the late 20th century.